 Explanation: Binders are provided to take the load of bridging joist and of floor toppings.
 Girders are placed to support binders.
-Screed is narrow strips of wood or bands of plaster laid on floor to act as guides to get even surface for toppings.
-Top most lair of floor is called toppings.
+Screed is narrow strips of wood or bands of plaster laid on floor to act as guides to get an even surface for toppings.
+Top most lair of a floor is called toppings.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.

 To practice all areas of Basic Civil Engineering, here is complete set of 1000+ Multiple Choice Questions and Answers.